Over 2 million COVID tests recalled due to false positive concerns - NewsBreak

 The at-home test was recalled for the same reason the FDA issued an alert last month .
 It warned users about the potential for false-positive results of the tests due to a manufacturing issue.

-A false positive shows that a person has the virus when they actually do not.FDA reports more than 100 drug shortages nationwide
+A false positive shows that a person has the virus when they actually do not.FDA reports 100+ drug shortages nationwide

 Since that Oct.
 5 alert, Ellume has identified additional affected lots, bringing the total affected tests to more than 2 million.